 Beyond the intersection of the interest of governments and foundations in serving the public good, many leaders believe that foundations can play a “venture capital” role for problem solving.
 Largely insulated from politics and markets, foundations have the freedom to experiment with innovative solutions to vexing public problems.
 Workable solutions may then be attractive to government to take to scale with its vaster financial resources and diverse delivery systems.
 Increasingly governments are also pursuing the support of foundations whose issue expertise may inform how a particular program is designed or implemented.

-Local examples of such partnerships include the Samuel N. and Mary Castle Foundations collaboration with the DOE and the Executive Office of Early Learning to provide preschool teacher training in early mathematics and early literacy.
-As Hawaii ramps up a universally available public preschool system, teachers new to the pre-k classrooms have access to the Erikson Institute’s nationally prominent teacher training.
+Local examples of such partnerships include the Samuel N. and Mary Castle Foundations collaboration with the Executive Office of Early Learning to provide preschool teacher training in early mathematics and early literacy.
+As Hawaii ramps up a universally available public preschool system, teachers new to the pre-k classrooms have access to the Erikson Institute of Chicago’s nationally prominent teacher training.
 The tax payer pays nothing.

 I note that the initiatives described above are aljgned with our mission and history of public service to Hawaii’s families and children.
 Throughout the 1920’s and 1930’s, trustees and their community allies advocated for a publicly funded universal kindergarten system.
 Private kindergartens, which had been initiated with substantial investment from the foundation in the late 19th century, had proven their effectiveness, and additional capacity was needed in the public education sector.
 After years of lobbying, Hawaii’s universal kindergarten system was created by the Territorial Legislature in 1943.
 After that significant legislation, the Castle Foundation sponsored teacher training through the newly built Castle Memorial Hall (the University of Hawaii Laboratory School).
 Today, Hawaii’s public kindergartens complement the many excellent private schools in the state, and every family has the choice of where their children may attend.
 This work is perhaps the most successful historical example of the public-private partnerships necessary to innovate and to sustain educational change.